hashgraph/hedera-improvement-proposal/HIP/hip-0000-long-term-scheduled-transactions.md

 - Add an optional `expirationTime` `Timestamp` field to the `ScheduleCreate` protobuf.
 This field shall specify the "consensus time" when the transaction should attempt to execute and then expire.
    - If not specified, this shall default to 30 minutes after the consensus time that the `ScheduleCreate` is processed.
    - Initially the max value of this should be 2 months in the future.
 This may expand as stability is confirmed.
+     - The max value shall be specified in the new `scheduling.maxExpirationFutureSeconds` setting.
      - A new `SCHEDULE_EXPIRATION_TIME_TOO_FAR_IN_FUTURE` error shall be created for this validation.
    - If the `expirationTime` is less than or equal to the current consensus time when the `ScheduleCreate` is processed then the new `SCHEDULE_EXPIRATION_TIME_MUST_BE_HIGHER_THAN_CONSENSUS_TIME` error shall be returned.
 - Add an optional `waitForExpiry` `bool` field to the `ScheduleCreate` and `ScheduleInfo` protobuf.
 This field shall specify that the transaction will wait till `expirationTime` to attempt to execute.